Skip to main content

 Beal averaged 32.5 points, 5.7 rebounds, and 2.8 assists per game as a senior at Chaminade College Preparatory School in St. Louis during the 2010-11 season.
 He received the Gatorade National Player of the Year and signed with the Florida Gators out of high school.

-Beal averaged 14.8 points and 6.7 rebounds on 44.5% shooting in 37 games at Florida during the 2011-12 season.
+During the 2011-12 season, Beal averaged 14.8 points and 6.7 rebounds on 44.5% shooting in 37 games at Florida.

-Bradley Beal and the rapper Nelly are very close friends
+Bradley Beal and the rapper, Nelly, are very close friends

+Rap music and professional sports, especially basketball, have been joined at the hip for decades.
 Bradley Beal is no exception.
 Growing up in Missouri, Beal was family friends with Nelly, the two-time Grammy Award winner, and walked to school with the “Hot in Herre” rapper.

-In a 2014 interview with The Washington Post, Beal explained what it meant having Nelly in his corner.
+Nelly has taken the stage in a Beal jersey at several performances over the years.
+In a 2014 interview with The Washington Post, Beal explained what it meant to have Nelly in his corner.

 “It’s awesome, because he’s basically the first one to do something big from St. Louis and just everything that he’s done for the city and he gives back and everything he went through in his life and how he supports the youth.
 He’s definitely been a big impact on everybody.
 He supports sports to the fullest and everybody that comes out of St. Louis.
 So I have to show my appreciation and my love to him as well.”